xiayulin123/yulinnote.online/README.md

 ## 🌐 Project Introduction

-Welcome to www.yulinnote.online, a cutting-edge notes platform built on a secure and scalable Oracle Cloud infrastructure.
+Welcome to www.yulinnote.online (this domain name has expired), a cutting-edge notes platform built on a secure and scalable Oracle Cloud infrastructure.
 Our meticulously crafted front-end and back-end components ensure an optimal user experience, making note-taking seamless and efficient.

 ## 📝 Key Features